 You should also consider checking with your transport provider or travel company to make sure your passport and other travel documents meet their requirements.

 British nationals need a visa to enter Djibouti.
 You should get a visa before travelling.
-For further details, contact the French Embassy in London.
 Applications may take several weeks to process and should be made well in advance of travel.
 Visas on arrival are issued at the discretion of the Djibouti immigration authorities.
 You must also have evidence of your onward journey.

 British nationals applying for a Djibouti visa in Ethiopia generally require a letter from the British Embassy in Addis Ababa for presentation at the Djibouti Embassy.
 There is a fee for this service payable in local currency.